Skip to main content

 ⚠️ Key Points to Keep in Mind

-• The MIA Mover is the first step: You cannot access the Metrorail directly from the terminal.
-The trip on the MIA Mover is a mandatory and free preliminary step that takes you to the station.
+• The MIA Mover is the first step: you cannot access Metrorail directly from the terminal.
+The MIA Mover ride is a mandatory, free preliminary step that takes you to the station.

-• Not the best option with a lot of luggage: Moving large suitcases from the terminal to the MIA Mover and then on the Metrorail can be inconvenient, especially if the train is crowded.
+• Not the best option with lots of luggage: moving large suitcases from the terminal to the MIA Mover and then onto Metrorail can be uncomfortable, especially if the train is crowded.

-• The station is modern and clean: Unlike the airport terminal, the Miami Central Station is generally described by travelers as clean, safe, and well-maintained.
+• The station is modern and clean: unlike the airport terminal, the Miami Intermodal Center is generally described by travelers as clean, safe, and well-maintained.

 🚆 Metrorail Service

-• Orange Line: This is the main line for travelers, connecting the airport with key destinations such as the Civic Center, Historic Overtown, Brickell (financial center), Coconut Grove, the University of Miami, and Dadeland North.
+• Orange Line: This is the main line for travelers, connecting the airport with key destinations such as Civic Center, Historic Overtown, Brickell (financial district), Coconut Grove, the University of Miami, and Dadeland North (direct on weekdays; with transfer on weekends).

 • Green Line: Connects with areas further north such as Hialeah, Northside, and Palmetto.
-It also offers a connection to the Tri-Rail.
+It also offers connection to Tri-Rail.
+This is the line you transfer to at Earlington Heights station, both on weekends and to reach these northern destinations any day.

 🗣️ General User Experience

-In general, users consider that the Metrorail, in combination with the MIA Mover, offers an effective and economical public transport solution for getting to and from the airport, especially for avoiding traffic.
-Travelers appreciate that the Central Station is a clean and well-maintained transportation hub, which contrasts with the perception of neglect in some areas of the main terminal.
-The ease of connection to the city center is its main advantage.
+Overall, users consider that Metrorail, combined with the MIA Mover, offers an effective and economical public transportation solution for getting to and from the airport, especially to avoid traffic.
+Travelers appreciate that the Intermodal Center is a clean and well-maintained transportation hub, contrasting with the perception of neglect in some areas of the main terminal.
+Multilingual signage (English, Spanish, and Haitian Creole) is also highlighted as a positive point.

 Rent a Car